dvsa/cvs-svc-defects/README.md

 The following scripts are available, however you can refer to the `package.json` to see the details:

-- `npm install`
+- installing dependencies: `npm install`
-- `npm start`
+- local development by starting the service: `npm start`
-- `npm run build`
+- building the project: `npm run build`
-- `npm t`
+- unit tests: `npm t`
+- integration tests: `npm run test-i`

 ### DynamoDB and seeding

+You won't need to change the configuration.
-If you want the database to be populated with mock data on start, in your `serverless.yml` file, you need to set `seed` to `true`.
+However, if you want the database to be populated with mock data on start, in your `serverless.yml` file, you need to set `seed` to `true`.
 You can find this setting under `custom > dynamodb > start`.

-By default, the `noStart` setting under `custom > dynamodb > start` is true.
-That means the DynamoDB instance will not be started automatically.
-To start the instance automatically on `npm run start`, you have to set this value to `false`.

 If you choose to run the DynamoDB instance separately, you can send the seed command with the following command: